IIIF/api/source/api/presentation/3.0/index.md

 ###  3.5.
 Paging Properties

 ##### first
 A link from a resource with pages, such as a Collection or AnnotationCollection, to its first page resource, another Collection or an AnnotationPage respectively.

-The page resource _MUST_ be referenced as an object with at least `id` and `type` properties.
+The value _MUST_ be a JSON object, which _MUST_ have the `id` and `type` properties, and _SHOULD_ have the `label` property.

- * A Collection _MAY_ have exactly one Collection as its first page.
+ * A Collection _MAY_ have exactly one Collection as its first page.<br/>
+   Clients _SHOULD_ process, and _MAY_ render, first on a Collection.
- * An AnnotationCollection _MAY_ have exactly one AnnotationPage as its first page.
+ * An AnnotationCollection _MAY_ have exactly one AnnotationPage as its first page.<br/>
+   Clients _SHOULD_ process, and _MAY_ render, first on an AnnotationCollection.
- * Other resource types _MUST NOT_ have a first page.
+ * Other resource types _MUST NOT_ have a first page.<br/>
+   Clients _SHOULD_ ignore first on other resource types.

 ``` json-doc
 {"first": {"id": "https://example.org/iiif/1/annos/1", "type": "AnnotationPage"}]}
 ```

 ##### last
 A link from a resource with pages to its last page resource.

-The page resource _MUST_ be referenced as an object with at least `id` and `type` properties.
+The value _MUST_ be a JSON object, which _MUST_ have the `id` and `type` properties, and _SHOULD_ have the `label` property.

- * A collection _MAY_ have exactly one collection as its last page.
+ * A Collection _MAY_ have exactly one Collection as its last page.<br/>
+   Clients _MAY_ render last on a Collection.
- * A layer _MAY_ have exactly one annotation list as its last page.
+ * An AnnotationCollection _MAY_ have exactly one AnnotationPage as its last page.<br/>
+   Clients _MAY_ render last on an AnnotationCollection.
- * Other resource types _MUST NOT_ have a last page.
+ * Other resource types _MUST NOT_ have a last page.<br/>
+   Clients _SHOULD_ ignore last on other resource types.

 ``` json-doc
 {"last": {"id": "https://example.org/iiif/1/annos/23", "type": "AnnotationPage"}]}
 ```

 ##### total
 The total number of leaf resources in a paged list, such as the number of Annotations within an AnnotationCollection.

 The value _MUST_ be a non-negative integer.

- * A Collection _MAY_ have exactly one total, which _MUST_ be the total number of Collections and Manifests in its list of pages.
+ * A Collection _MAY_ have exactly one total, which _MUST_ be the total number of Collections and Manifests in its list of pages.<br/>
+   Clients _MAY_ render total on a Collection.
- * An AnnotationCollection _MAY_ have exactly one total, which _MUST_ be the total number of Annotations in its list of pages.
+ * An AnnotationCollection _MAY_ have exactly one total, which _MUST_ be the total number of Annotations in its list of pages.<br/>
+   Clients _MAY_ render total on an AnnotationCollection.
- * Other resource types _MUST NOT_ have a total.
+ * Other resource types _MUST NOT_ have a total.<br/>
+   Clients _SHOULD_ ignore total on other resource types.

 ``` json-doc
 {"total": 2217}
 ```

 ##### next
 A link from a page resource to the next page resource that follows it in order.

-The page resource _MUST_ be referenced as an object with at least `id` and `type` properties.
+The value _MUST_ be a JSON object, which _MUST_ have the `id` and `type` properties, and _SHOULD_ have the `label` property.

- * A Collection _MAY_ have exactly one Collection as its next page.
+ * A Collection _MAY_ have exactly one Collection as its next page.<br/>
+   Clients _SHOULD_ process, and _MAY_ render next on a Collection.
- * An AnnotationPage _MAY_ have exactly one AnnotationPage as its next page.
+ * An AnnotationPage _MAY_ have exactly one AnnotationPage as its next page.<br/>
+   Clients _SHOULD_ process, and _MAY_ render next on an AnnotationPage.
- * Other resource types _MUST NOT_ have next pages.
+ * Other resource types _MUST NOT_ have next pages.<br/>
+   Clients _SHOULD_ ignore next on other resource types.

 ``` json-doc
 {"next": {"id": "https://example.org/iiif/1/annos/3", "type": "AnnotationPage"}]}
 ```

 ##### prev
 A link from a page resource to the previous page resource that precedes it in order.

-The page resource _MUST_ be referenced as an object with at least `id` and `type` properties.
+The value _MUST_ be a JSON object, which _MUST_ have the `id` and `type` properties, and _SHOULD_ have the `label` property.

- * A Collection _MAY_ have exactly one Collection as its previous page.
+ * A Collection _MAY_ have exactly one Collection as its previous page.<br/>
+   Clients _SHOULD_ process, and _MAY_ render prev on a Collection.
- * An AnnotationPage _MAY_ have exactly one AnnotationPage as its previous page.
+ * An AnnotationPage _MAY_ have exactly one AnnotationPage as its previous page.<br/>
+   Clients _SHOULD_ process, and _MAY_ render prev on an AnnotationPage.
- * Other resource types _MUST NOT_ have previous pages.
+ * Other resource types _MUST NOT_ have previous pages.<br/>
+   Clients _SHOULD_ ignore prev on other resource types.

 ``` json-doc
 {"prev": {"id": "https://example.org/iiif/1/annos/2", "type": "AnnotationPage"}]}
 ```

 ##### startIndex
 The 0 based index of the first included resource in the current page, relative to the parent paged resource.

 The value _MUST_ be a non-negative integer.

- * A Collection _MAY_ have exactly one startIndex, which _MUST_ be the index of its first Collection or Manifest relative to the order established by its parent paging Collection.
+ * A Collection _MAY_ have exactly one startIndex, which _MUST_ be the index of its first Collection or Manifest relative to the order established by its parent paging Collection.<br/>
+   Clients _MAY_ process or render startIndex on a Collection.
- * An AnnotationPage _MAY_ have exactly one startIndex, which _MUST_ be the index of its first Annotation relative to the order established by its parent paging AnnotationCollection.
+ * An AnnotationPage _MAY_ have exactly one startIndex, which _MUST_ be the index of its first Annotation relative to the order established by its parent paging AnnotationCollection.<br/>
+   Clients _MAY_ process or render startIndex on an AnnotationPage.
- * Other resource types _MUST NOT_ have a startIndex.
+ * Other resource types _MUST NOT_ have a startIndex.<br/>
+   Clients _SHOULD_ ignore startIndex on other resource types.

 ``` json-doc
 {"startIndex": 300}